2017 British & Irish Lions tour to New Zealand: Provincial games

 As well as the test series, the Lions played tour matches against New Zealand provincial teams.
 For the first time since the establishment of Super Rugby, this included playing all five of New Zealand's Super Rugby teams.
 The current form of the Super Rugby teams made this tour arguably one of the toughest undertaken by a British & Irish Lions team.

 The Lions arrived in New Zealand just two days before their first match against a Provincial Barbarians team.
 The Barbarian team was made up of players on the fringe of New Zealand Super Rugby teams, and included Bryn Gatland, son of Lions coach Warren Gatland.
 The Barbarians led 7–3 at half time, before Anthony Watson scored for the visitors to give them the lead with 30 minutes to go.
 They held on to open the tour with an unconvincing 13–7 victory.

 The next match was four days later against the Blues, an Auckland-based Super Rugby franchise.
 The Lions led 16–15 with 10 minutes remaining before a Sonny Bill Williams break and offload to Ihaia West led to the match-winning try.
 A try-less 12–3 victory over the Crusaders in Christchurch followed.
 This was the first time the Crusaders had lost in 2017.
 It was another close game against the Highlanders, and Marty Banks from the Otago-based side kicked the winning penalty with six minutes remaining.

 The next match was against the Māori All Blacks, a team made up of players with Maori ancestry.
 A strong squad was named, with nine players with All Black caps selected.
 The Lions beat the Maori team with ease in what was predicted to be the toughest match before meeting the All Blacks.
 The convincing 32–10 victory was followed up three days later as they put another dominant display against the Chiefs in Hamilton, winning 34–6.
 The final mid-week game against the Hurricanes was played after the first All Black test match.
 The Hurricanes came from behind to secure a 31–31 draw in Wellington.

 Test matches

 New Zealand were favourites, coming into the first test match having won 46 tests in a row at home and undefeated at Eden Park in 23 years.
 Peter O'Mahony was named Lions captain by Warren Gatland for the first test.
-Sam Warburton lost his position to Seán O'Brien, making him the first tour captain not to play in the first test in 87 years.
+Sam Warburton was on the bench for the opener in Auckland, which ended 30-15 to the hosts, due to having suffered an ankle injury against the Provincial Barbarians and still working up to full fitness, making him the first tour captain not to play in the first test in 87 years.
 Apart from a new-look back three of Anthony Watson, Liam Williams and Elliot Daly, Gatland picked a predictable squad.
 So too did All Blacks coach Steve Hansen, his only surprise being the elevation of 20-year-old Rieko Ioane for his first start over the veteran winger Julian Savea.